Nasadiya Sukta : The hymn of creation – Part 1

 kim āvarīvaḥ kuha kasya śarmann ambhaḥ kim āsīd gahanaṁ gabhīram || 1 ||

-The very first description in the Nasadiya sukta starts with a paradox.
-In our mundane world; we can think of two states of anything tangible or intangible.
+The very first description in the Nasadiya Sukta starts with a paradox.
+In our mundane world, we can think of two states of anything tangible or intangible.

 So it was pitch black and the depth of it can’t be measured.
 But it is clear through the question that there was something hidden within this dark and impenetrable cosmic water.
-It had no identity and nor it had any firm at that moment.
+It had no identity and nor it had any form at that moment.

 The Portrayal Continues